About me

 Teaching and training

 I love teaching.
 I’ve taught and trained countless medical students and junior doctors (residents) on the job.
-I’ve taught medical students at three universities in the UK (Oxford, Newcastle and Lancaster) and now do a little teaching at the University of British Columbia’s medical school, where I’m on the faculty.
+I’ve taught medical students at three universities in the UK (Oxford, Newcastle and Lancaster) and now do a little teaching at the University of British Columbia’s medical school.
+I oversee our residents and other medical learners in Bella Bella (interested?)

 I’ve given seminars and lectures, often on medical ethics and medical law, in the UK and internationally.
 For Primary Care International, I’ve worked with organisations such as the World Health Organization and the UN Refugee Agency to develop primary care services and train doctors and other healthcare workers in Africa, India and the Middle East.